TL;DR

 Spin up Talos-based clusters with Cilium and Gateway API ready on day one.
 Get a managed control plane and flexible block storage, so you focus on your workloads instead of the plumbing.

-Discover on-demand Kubernetes
+Discover Kubernetes Engine

 Lets start